C-PINN: A neural network framework based on the Cord\`{e}s condition for solving linear and fully nonlinear equations in non-divergence form and its applications: Numerical experiments

 While the case with continuous coefficients provides a baseline, we further investigate the more challenging scenario with discontinuous coefficients to assess the robustness of the proposed method across different regularity regimes.
 Let

 the computational domain is set as $\Omega = (-1,1) \times (-1,1)$, and $\boldsymbol{b} = (x_1,x_2)^T,c=3$.
 In this case, the exact solution is set as $u(x)=(x_1 e^{1-|x_1|}-x_1)(x_2 e^{1-|x_2|}-x_2)$.
-In Table \ref{tab:ex3}, we present the numerical errors of the solutions of this case.
+Table \ref{tab:ex3} presents the numerical comparison for this case.
+While the baseline PINN may exhibit a marginal advantage under loose error tolerances, its highly non-convex loss landscape frequently leads to optimization stagnation or aberrant loss spikes.
+In contrast, our C-PINN fundamentally smooths the loss landscape, thereby demonstrating a pronounced superiority and robust convergence when strict high-accuracy targets are imposed.
 As is shown in Fig \ref{fig:ex3}, our method also performs well in discontinuous coefficients case.
 This accuracy improvement is further corroborated by the optimization dynamics in Fig \ref{fig:gn4}, which demonstrates the significantly enhanced landscape smoothness and gradient stability of C-PINN.

 In the preceding examples, the proposed C-PINN framework has demonstrated high accuracy and robust convergence in solving low-dimensional partial differential equations.
 However, in many advanced practical applications, the governing equations are naturally posed in high-dimensional spaces.
 Traditional mesh-based numerical methods often become computationally intractable in these scenarios due to the exponential explosion of grid points, famously known as the curse of dimensionality.
 To further assess the scalability and practical utility of our proposed method, we now transition our focus from low-dimensional configurations to high-dimensional elliptic equations.
 By leveraging the inherent mesh-free advantage of deep neural networks alongside the mathematically rigorous Cord\`{e}s preconditioning, we aim to corroborate that the C-PINN framework can effectively circumvent the curse of dimensionality and maintain stable, high-fidelity approximations in high-dimensional settings.